LeonardoSchroter/Leonardo/README.md

 - 👋 Hi, I’m @Leozin22
 - 👀 I’m interested in learning more about front and back end
 - 🌱 I’m currently learning front dev
-- 💞️ I’m looking to collaborate on a project when i am better at this
 - 📫 How to reach me: whatssap:(55) 55996701392
                        email: leo.schroter@gmail.com
 <!---